Hussam-creator/cybersecurity-portfolio/Writeups/Offsec-pg/Authby/README.md

 Anonymous FTP access revealed several files: `acc[Offsec].uac`, `acc[anonymous].uac`, `acc[admin].uac`.
 These filenames disclosed potential usernames that could be used for subsequent authentication or brute forcing attempts.

 The discovery of the `admin` username prompted further enumeration and so common default credentials were used to to authenticate to the FTP server.
-Successful authentication was established with the credentiasl `admin:admin`.
+Successful authentication was established with the credentials `admin:admin`.

 ![authentication](Images/authentication.png)

-The discovery of `index.php` abd `.htaccess` suggested that the FTP server exposed the document root of a web server.
+The discovery of `index.php` and `.htaccess` suggested that the FTP server exposed the document root of a web server.
 Files uploaded could be potentially served by the web server leading to possible remote code execution.

 Further examination also revealed a `.htpasswd` file containing the password hash for the `Offsec` user